fabriziotorelli-wipro/rig-docker-machines/2/ansible-machines/README.md

 ## RIG technology

 RIG is a Buildit concept around the deployment of architectures in the cloud, with a resilient and dynamic approach.
+RIG is designed to live in any cloud provider.
+Buildit continuously improve the experience with innovations and sophisticated architectural solutions.
+In the RIG Rancher Orchestration experience it will available the deployment of multiple cloud providers and multi-purpose platform architectures.

+[Buildit](https://buildit.digital/) is a World-Wide Digital Business Transformation company of [Wipro Digital](http://wiprodigital.com/) group.

 Take a look at [Buildit](https://buildit.digital/) or [Wipro Digital](http://wiprodigital.com/) web sites for more information.